 The goal of the course unit is to present theoretical and practical aspects of text mining regarding text classification and sentiment analysis & opinion mining.

-The learning outcomes are the capability acquisition of cooping with problems of text classification and sentiment analysis & opinion miningData Science
+The learning outcomes are the capability acquisition of cooping with problems of text classification and sentiment analysis & opinion miningData Science and Business Analytics

 This course aims at providing students with a basic understanding of the theoretical foundations, the computational properties and the uses of some of the most common supervised and unsupervised learning techniques as well as of the principles and the main use cases of the data mining algorithms.
 At the end of the course, students will be able to set classification, clustering and rule discovery problems, using modern machine learning methods and libraries.
 Moreover, they will be able to understand and apply a wide set of analysis algorithms to extract from large datasets useful relationships.
 The students can also design a process of data selection, transformation, analysis and interpretation to support strategic decisions.Automation and Robotics